 The 13 final pictures were chosen because they would make the most interesting and mysterious pictures.
 But in my mind the pictures couldn't just be mysterious.
 They had to be mysteries.
 Today, looking at I SPY MYSTERY, reading the titles in the Table of Contents, and reading the riddles, it all looks so simple.
 But it wasn't.

 And that's the thing about writing children's books.
 They often look simple to write, but they're not.
-Every word you see represents many others discarded.
+Every word you see may represent many others discarded.

-One of the coolest features in I SPY MYSTERY is the set of three extra mysteries Walter created for the book.
+One of the coolest features in I SPY MYSTERY is the set of four extra mysteries!
 You can find them at the back, after the Extra Credit Riddles.

 Publishers Weekly, Starred Review